Agilent U1273A review – By the eye of the Industrial electrician.

 The U1273A it can easily become the favourite choice for industrial electricians, if your field work is under a roof, the OLED display it will be a pleasure to watch, plus the easy settings menu is something that the people who dislikes User’s guides will just love with the first sight.

-The advantages of the OLED screen over the LCD are many, the super yellow screen it is tremendously easy to read, and any electrician above 40s he will just love it.
+The advantages of the OLED screen over the LCD are many, the super yellow screen it is tremendously easy to read, and any electrician above 40s of age he will just love it.

 About the battery life in the specific model, I do find it as very good and acceptable.